Theses

 The Inconstant Stars

-Stephenson-Sanduleak Object*Charles B. Stephenson, Nicholas Sanduleak1977The Terrible Twos
+Stephenson-Sanduleak ObjectSS 433Charles B. Stephenson, Nicholas Sanduleak1977The Terrible Twos

-Van Biesbroeck’s StarGeorges-Achille Van Biesbroeck1944Taking It To Extremes
+Van Biesbroeck’s StarV1428 AqlGeorges-Achille Van Biesbroeck1944Taking It to Extremes